yusuf8ahmed/Wsimple/Readme.md

 ## Disclaimer

   This software is provided so you can use Wealthsimple trade on your computer. **This software is not built or maintained by Wealthsimple Trade or the company Wealthsimple.** Remember your responsibility to not engage in illegal or unethical trading behaviours that can disrupt orderly market functions.
-Flooding the website/api with orders in a short timeframe may result in getting banned or locked out by Wealthsimple Trade.
+Flooding the website/api with orders in a short time-frame may result in getting banned or locked out by Wealthsimple Trade.

   Remember when using this website and/or api you are still under Wealthsimple Trade services and they reserve the right to terminate anyone.

+  **Wealthsimple Trade reserves the right to monitor anyone's trading activity and block transactions if the trading activity is determined to be inappropriate**

   Users of [wstrade-api](https://github.com/ahmedsakr/wstrade-api) have observed that trades in excess of 7 per hour are rejected by the WealthSimple Trade servers.
 You can use this observation as a baseline of how many trades you can perform on an hourly basis.